smirnovlad/SubwayDetectionAssistant/README.md

 * Add support for real-time streaming video processing
 * Explore the possibility of resizing images (using various interpolation methods) to enhance the quality of the algorithm
 * The use of morphological transformations of segmentation masks (dilation, erosion, etc.) for noise and interference removal.
 Skeletonization can also be used to highlight the main connected component
+* To achieve more stable model training for segmentation, consider using gradient accumulation within the training loop